Juanillojar/restaurant/README.md

 # restaurant
-Manage a restaurant with a TPV app. using Java with Eclipse IDE
+Manage a restaurant with a TPV aplication. using Java with Eclipse IDE